What is the Hastings Education Foundation?

 The Hastings Education Foundation is a local organization and has only one purpose: to raise money for the benefit of the Hastings Public Schools.
 Our mission is to enrich the education (academic, artistic, physical) of every student.
 Our financial assistance enables the schools to pursue projects and acquire facilities that they would otherwise be unable to afford.
 We make it possible for the schools to offer innovative programs that go beyond the required curriculum.
 Faculty, staff or administrators (and occasionally students) apply for grants for the next academic year.
 We award between $50,000 and $120,000 annually.

 In contrast, the PTSA is a national organization; families pay dues to become members.
-The PTSA also engages in political advocacy on education issues at the state and national level.
-PTSA volunteers take a more active role in the daily life of the schools, working as nature guides, running book fairs, serving on parent liaison committees and offering hospitality for school events.
-PTSA grants provide funds for special projects in the current year, typically under $1000.
-The PTSA offers financial aid to individual students for class trips.
+PTSA volunteers take a more active role in the daily life of the schools, holding parent meetings and workshops, and sponsoring or providing hospitality for programs and social events for students, parents, and staff.
+It also engages in political advocacy on education issues.
+PTSA grants are awarded throughout the school year in response to staff requests for special projects or equipment, and it also offers financial aid to individual students for class trips or other expenses.

 While the Foundation holds occasional fundraising events, most of our money comes from an Annual Appeal.
 Over the years, the Foundation has received gifts from a wide cross-section of Hastings residents in amounts ranging from five dollars to more than ten thousand dollars.
 We are grateful for every donation, large or small, and are proud that our grants benefit every single student in the Hastings Public School system.